Planning for an Azure File Sync deployment

 There are five approved and tested ways to install the Azure File Sync agent updates.

-The downgrade of Azure File Sync agent is not supported.
+The downgrade of Azure File Sync agent isn't supported.
 The new versions often include breaking changes when compared to the old versions, making the downgrade process unsupported.
 In case you encounter any problems with your current agent version, reach out to support or upgrade to the latest available release.

 Automatic agent lifecycle management